juanmendez/AddressMemoryCore/README.md

 # AddressMemoryCore
-Java layer of abstraction for MapMemory app.
+Java layer of abstraction for AddressMemory app.

 Using a Java layer of abstraction for an Android app, I am going to update this repository while it will serve as a dependency for the application's project.